Illegal immigration to India: Assam

 In Assam, the Assam Movement against illegal immigrants started as early as 1979 and ended in 1985, led by the All Assam Students Union.
 Over six years, 855 (later on 860 as submitted by AASU) people sacrificed their lives in the hope of an "Infiltration Free Assam".
 They demanded an end to the influx of immigrants and deportation of those who have already settled.
 It gradually took a violent turn and ethnic violence began between Assamese and Bengalis, mostly Muslims.
 It eventually led to the infamous Nellie massacre in 1983 due to a controversy over the 1983 election.
 In 1985, the Indian Government signed the Assam Accord with the leaders of the protest to stop the issue.
 As per the accord, India began building a fence along the Assam-Bangladesh border which is now almost complete.
 However, Assam also has a large number of legal Indian Muslims.
 It is difficult to distinguish between illegal Bangladeshis and local Bengali speakers.
 In some cases, genuine Indian citizens have been discriminated against.
 Allegations exist that nationalist parties such as the Bharatiya Janata Party as well as the Indian National Congress have discriminated against Bengali-speaking Muslims.
 On the other hand, reports of Bangladeshis being able to secure Indian ration and voter identity cards have come out.

 After the 1991 census, the changing demographic patterns in border districts became more visible.
 It created anxiety and tension in India throughout the nineties.
 Both conservatives, as well as moderates, expressed concern on this issue.
 The first BJP government came into power in 1998 and subsequently ordered the construction of the Indo-Bangladesh barrier to stop migrants and illegal trade along the border.
 It was planned to enhance the already existing barrier in Assam and to encircle West Bengal, Tripura and Mizoram as well.

+In August 2025, Assam Chief Minister Himanta Biswa Sarma launched a major drive to capture and deport illegal Bangladeshis, following an increase in infiltration.
+In process, while public land of thousands of hectares encroached by the illegal Bangladeshis and Rohingyas was reclaimed, Sarma was criticized by opposition leaders, alleging violation of human rights and discrimination.

 Delhi

-There is an organised influx of nearly 40,000 illegal Bangladeshi and Rohingya Muslim immigrants in Delhi who have been said to pose a national security risk and threaten the national integration.
+There was an organised influx of nearly 40,000 illegal Bangladeshi and Rohingya Muslim immigrants in Delhi who have been said to pose a national security risk and threaten the national integration.
 A lawyer named Ashwini Upadhyay filed a Public Interest Litigation (PIL) in the "Supreme Court of India" (SC) to identify and deport these.
 In a response to this PIL, Delhi Police told the SC in July 2019 that nearly 500 illegal Bangladeshi immigrants had been deported in the preceding 28 months.